-2 To assemble the back fabric clamps, slide the coil clamps into the side of the fabric clamps.
+To assemble the back fabric clamps, slide the coil clamps into the side of the fabric clamps.
 Make sure the curl of the coil rests on top of the fabric clamp.
 Each fabric clamp needs one coil clamp.
 Note: Once the coil clamps are assembled, you can leave them like that.
 You don't need to take them apart after quilting.

-3 Remove all fabric clamps from the rails.
-Pry the lips of the clamp away from each other and then pull the clamp off the rail.
+Remove all fabric clamps from the rails.
 Note: The first time, your fabric clamps might already be off the frame from when you set it up.
 The rails are a great place to store the clamps after assembling your frame.